nchern/ptee/README.md

 ```

 ### Vim integrations

 Can be used as a convinient util to write `vim` command filters.
-With its help you can send selected files to an external command without modifying a text in the current buffer.
+With its help you can send selected lines to an external command without modifying a text in the current buffer.